“Hacking the software of life”

 m – messenger / RNA – RiboNucleic Acid.

-Here’s the idea: Instead of producing protein drugs using genetically engineered bacteria in dedicated manufacturing plants—the dominant biotech model of the past 30 years—why not enable the human body to produce its own protein drugs, on demand?
+Here’s the idea behind mRNA: Instead of producing protein drugs using genetically engineered bacteria in dedicated manufacturing plants—the dominant biotech model of the past 30 years—why not enable the human body to produce its own protein drugs, on demand?

-After the mRNA, a chemical messenger that contains instructions for making proteins, “code” is injected into the body, it instructs the machinery in your cells to produce particular proteins.
-Your body then becomes a vaccine factory, producing parts of the virus that trigger the immune system.
+In the mRNA is a chemical messenger that contains instructions for making protein’s or ‘code’.
+This code is injected into the body, and instructs the machinery in your cells to produce particular proteins.
+Your body then becomes a ‘vaccine factory’, producing parts of the virus that trigger the immune system.

 Although it may sound simple to use mRNA to express proteins into cells, there are several obstacles in practical applications.
 For example, cells sense the invasion of foreign mRNA and activate the body’s innate immune system to degrade these foreign nucleic acids.
 This is the body’s mechanism for self-protection to prevent cells from being manipulated by intruders.